Perspective on Moreau-Yosida Regularization in Density-Functional Theory

 \section{Auto-regularization in mean-field theories}

-In certain, specialized settings, like the Hartree-approximation to DFT or DFT with induced magnetic fields (Maxwell--Schrödinger DFT), the special form of the additional energy terms leads to automatic MY regularization.
+In certain, specialized settings, like the Hartree-approx\-i\-mation to DFT or DFT with induced magnetic fields (Maxwell--Schrödinger DFT), the special form of the additional energy terms leads to automatic MY regularization.
 Interestingly, in the first case this is not on the side of the universal density functional, as in Eq.~\eqref{eq:Feps}, but affects the ground-state energy $E^\lambda(v)$.
-In the case of Maxwell--Schrödinger DFT we can apply Legendre--Fenchel transformations to two different arguments and thus have the possibility to define four different functionals from convex conjugation, in some analogy to the potentials of thermodynamics that are also linked by Legendre transformations (the one-dimensional version of a Legendre--Fenchel transform).
-There, it turns out, that two of those functionals can even be linked to a certain form of double MY regularization called Lasry--Lions regularization.
+In the case of Maxwell--Schrödinger DFT we can apply Legendre--Fenchel transformations to two different arguments and thus have the possibility to define four different functionals from convex conjugation, in some analogy to the potentials of thermodynamics that are also linked by Legendre--Fenchel transformations.
+There, it turns out that two of those functionals can even be linked to a certain form of double MY regularization called Lasry--Lions regularization.